OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Schedule Component/ScheduleComponentDesignDocument.md

   - Administrator can create schedules with a set name and type.
   - Administrator can utilize CRON expressions to perform shedule-based triggering.
   - Administrator and user can view/edit from a list of all active schedules and disable them as needed.
   - Administrator can delete a schedule from a list.
-  - Administrator can create "QueueArrival" schedulues which create new jobs when a new queue item is added to the specified Queue
+  - Administrator can create "QueueArrival" schedules which create new jobs when a new queue item is added to the specified Queue.
+  - Administrator and user can run a schedule now.
 - Out-of-Scope:
   - User can create schedules with a set name and type.
   - User can utilize CRON expressions to perform schedule-based triggering.